Odette-International-Ltd/transport-track-and-trace-api/documents/1 - Rest API in the automotive industry-technical principles .md

 ### 3.1.3	Information hub architecture

 When many service providers are interconnected in a peer-to-peer fashion, the communication setup can be complex and challenging.
 Therefore, dedicated IT platforms offer a hub and spoke architecture.
 The advantage for participants: they only need to connect to one system physically while getting virtual access to a whole network.
-The disadvantage: while direct connections between service provider and consumer often enable synchronous interactions, the hub and spoke architecture most likely may also use asynchronous communication.
+The disadvantage: while direct connections between service provider and consumer often enable synchronous interactions, the hub and spoke architecture may also use asynchronous communication.
 Therefore, another layer in the data structure for messaging (i.e., an envelope-structure with sender and receiver information) is necessary and the Rest API intrinsic http response codes are only related to the communication between the hub and one spoke, for end-to-end responses another information artifact is necessary.

 ![Hub and spoke](./figures/p1/p1f4.png)